cozy/cozy.github.io/src/tutorials/selfhosting/administration/office.md

 To activate this functionality, you need to install OnlyOffice document server and configure cozy-stack to access it.
 OnlyOffice document server can be installed on the same server or on another server at your convenience.
 This documentation explain how to install it on the same server.

+## Convenience variables

+First, we define some convenience variables for all this page.
+Adjust values to your needs. the variable  `OO_DB_PASS` contains the password that will be set to the database user that will be created to be used by onlyoffice.

+    OO_DB_PASS=OnlyOfficeDBP@ssw0rd
+    DOMAIN=domain.example
+    EMAIL=<your email address>

 ## Onlyoffice